 Then after I got going, here are the rest:

-Of course none of this would be possible without a dependable vanilla frosting recipe.
-I include my favorite vanilla frosting recipe with the tutorial instructions below.
+None of this would be possible without a dependable vanilla frosting recipe.
+I include my favorite vanilla buttercream recipe below– it’s a lot like my original vanilla buttercream recipe, but we use a higher volume of ingredients so there’s more frosting that you can use to pipe these beautiful roses!
 You need a strong, sturdy vanilla frosting that will hold its rose shape.
 This one does the trick and tastes pretty incredible too.
 It’s enough for a 2 layer cake with some rose detail on top or for 24 cupcakes.
-Feel free to reduce the recipe down if you need less frosting.
+You can always reduce the recipe down if you need less frosting.

 For the cake, I used my favorite white layer cake recipe.